 - 6. Applicants who wish to be considered as committed adherents of other organised religions will be required to show an equivalent level of commitment to that described for Christian applicants and provide a letter signed by their local faith Leader.
-Other recognised organised religions are Islam, Judaism, Hinduism, Buddhism, Sikhism and Jainism. - 7.
+Other recognised organised religions are Islam, Judaism, Hinduism, Buddhism, Sikhism, Jainism, the Baha'i faith, Rastafarianism, and Zoroastrianism. - 7.
 Multiple births if the final place at the Academy is offered to a twin/triplet etc. and the remaining sibling(s) would ordinarily be refused a place, the Governors will offer places to the remaining sibling(s).
 It is not the Governors policy to separate twins/triplets etc. even when their admission would breach infant class size legislation. - 8.
-Shared Responsibility: Where a child lives with separated parents who have shared responsibility, each for part of the week, the address at which the child is ordinarily resident will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
-Both parents must provide evidence in writing to confirm the child's living arrangements at the time of the application.

-In cases where the child spends an equal proportion of the school week with both parents, evidence of the main contact address will be required to support the application.
-Both parents must agree in writing which address is to be used as the 'ordinarily resident' address.
+"Shared Responsibility".
+In cases where the child spends an equal proportion of the school week at two or more different addresses, evidence of which is to be considered the main contact address will be required to support the application.
+Agreement in writing by the parents will be required to state which address is to be used as the ordinarily resident address (see clarification note 2 above).
 This address will then be used when processing all school preferences expressed.
 It is not acceptable to use one address for one school preference and another address for another school preference.